soubhiksanyal/SCULPT_release/README.md

 We already provide the pre-computed CLIP and BLIP features for the samples shown in the main paper and the video for a smooth starting point.

 ## LICENSE
-Please check the license on the [project website](https://sculpt.is.tue.mpg.de/license.html).
+To use this codebase please agree to the license agreement at the [project website](https://sculpt.is.tue.mpg.de/license.html).
 Questions related to licensing could be addressed to ps-licensing@tue.mpg.de